bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 when the unit is upgraded to Debian, it will be more likely to get the same DHCP assigned IP address as when it was running the native firmware.
 This makes it easier for the user to be able to reconnect to the unit after the upgrade.
-Make this modification with the following command
+Make this modification with the following command.

     echo "send dhcp-client-identifier = hardware;" >> /etc/dhcp/dhclient.conf